General (scope, criteria, time limits)

 - Comes from a First Country of Asylum,e., has obtained refugee status or otherwise sufficient protection in a third country and will be readmitted to that country;

-- Comes from a Safe Third Country,e., due to a sufficient connection to a third country, can reasonably be expected to seek protection in that third country, and there are grounds for considering that he or she will be admitted or readmitted to that country;
+- Comes from a Safe Third Country,e., due to a sufficient connection to a third country, can reasonably be expected to seek protection in that third country, and there are grounds for considering that they will be admitted or readmitted to that country;

 - Has made a subsequent application without new elements or findings pertaining to the conditions for qualifying for international protection; and

-- Is a dependant who had lodged an application after consenting to have his/her case be part of an application lodged on his/ her behalf, in the absence of valid grounds for presenting a separate application.
+- Is a dependant who had lodged an application after consenting to have their case be part of an application lodged on their behalf, in the absence of valid grounds for presenting a separate application.

-In practice, all asylum applicants undergo an interview that assesses the above-mentioned inadmissibility clauses along with the merits of the application, including those at the border.
+In practice, all asylum applicants undergo an interview that assesses the above-mentioned inadmissibility clauses along with the merits of the application.

-While SEF generally admits asylum seekers to the regular procedure in case of non-compliance with applicable time limits, the automatic admission and issuance of a provisional residence permit has at times required a proactive intervention of the asylum seeker or of his or her legal counsel.
-While quantitative data is not available, in particular due to gaps in the communication of decisions, according to CPR’s observation, the growth of automatic admissions observed throughout 2018 reversed in the second semester of 2019.
+While SEF generally admits asylum seekers to the regular procedure in case of non-compliance with applicable time limits, the automatic admission and issuance of a provisional residence permit has at times required a proactive intervention of the asylum seeker or of their legal counsel.

-The Asylum Act provides for the systematic personal interview of all asylum seekers, including for assessing admissibility, except for cases where: (i) the evidence already available allows for a positive decision; or (ii) the applicant lacks legal capacity due to long lasting reasons that are not under his or her control.
+The Asylum Act provides for the systematic personal interview of all asylum seekers, including to assess admissibility, except for cases where:

-As mentioned above, while SEF did not share the number of cases where a decision was adopted in the absence of a personal interview in 2020, it confirmed that applicants are guaranteed the right to an interview before any decision regarding their application is adopted, emphasising that interviews can only be waived in the cases listed in the Asylum Act.
-SEF also noted that interviews are conducted in all types of procedure, including Dublin (see Regular procedure: Personal interview and Dublin procedure: Personal interview).
+As mentioned above, SEF confirmed that applicants are guaranteed the right to an interview before any decision regarding their application is adopted, emphasising that interviews can only be waived in the cases listed in the Asylum Act.
+SEF also noted that interviews are conducted in all types of procedure, including Dublin (see Regular procedure and Dublin procedure).

-In practice, the individual interview can either focus on Dublin related questions only or cover both the admissibility and the merit of the claim.
-The modalities of the interview are the same as those of the regular procedure and the interview is generally conducted by SEF-GAR, although interviews are at times conducted by SEF’s regional representations in cases of asylum applications made in more remote locations (see Regular procedure: Personal interview).
+In practice, the individual interview can either focus on Dublin related questions only or cover both the admissibility and the merits of the claim.
+The modalities of the interview are the same as those of the regular procedure and the interview is generally conducted by SEF-GAR, although interviews are at times conducted by SEF’s regional representations in cases of asylum applications made outside the Lisbon area (see Regular procedure).

 The Asylum Act provides for an appeal against an inadmissibility decision consisting of a judicial review of relevant facts and points of law by the Administrative Court.
-The time limit for lodging the appeal varies according to the inadmissibility ground and depending on whether border procedures apply.
+The time limit for lodging the appeal varies according to the inadmissibility ground.
+It is further impacted by the application of the border procedure.

 |Time limits for appealing inadmissibility decisions in calendar days|